 We have sponsored expeditions to notable sites of Carrollian interest in England.
 We have also contributed to the Lewis Carroll memorial plaque in Poet’s Corner at Westminster Abbey, and to the maintenance of Lewis Carroll’s gravesite.

-We are currently in the early planning stages for an epic series of Carrollian events in 2015, the 150th anniversary of the publication of Alice’s Adventures in Wonderland.
+We planned an epic series of Carrollian events in 2015, the 150th anniversary of the publication of Alice’s Adventures in Wonderland.

 Educating the public on Lewis Carroll’s many contributions to society is the focus of our ongoing programs.
 For more about this aspect of the LCSNA, please visit our Education and Lewis Carroll pages.

-Our officers keep things moving and are happy to answer questions not already answered on this web site.
-Please click here to read more about them.
+Our officers keep things moving and are happy to answer questions not already answered on this website.
+Read more about them.